Statistics on young people neither in employment nor in education or training

 - was available to start work within the next two weeks (or had already found a job to start within the next three months);

 - actively seeking employment during the four weeks preceding the LFS.

-A person is economically inactive, if he or she does not form part of the labour force.
-The inactive population includes children, students, pensioners and people of working age provided they are not working and are also not unemployed.
+A person is outside the labour force, if he or she does not form part of the labour force (i.e. neither employed nor unemployed).
+The population outside the labour force includes children, students, pensioners and people of working age provided they are not working and are also not unemployed.

 More information on the main concepts of the LFS are provided on Eurostat’s website, see this page.